aaron-harris/aph-gradle-conventions/README.md

 Contains the following functionality:
  - Common configuration for things like repositories and unit tests that I expect to be configured in the same way across all my Kotlin projects.
+ - A plugin configuration DSL accessible in `build.gradle.kts` via the `aphKotlin` extension.
  - Automatic linting (using [Ktlint](https://pinterest.github.io/ktlint/latest/)), both for the consuming project's sources and for its `build.gradle.kts` file.
 Linting rules can be customized through `.editorconfig` in the usual way.